Before you apply for a start-up loan and grant

 This loan cannot be used to refinance another loan, since you must generally be a first-time buyer.

-You can apply to any of the municipalities participating in this trial, even if you do not already live in the municipality.
+You can apply to any of the municipalities participating in this pilot, even if you do not already live in the municipality.

 The following municipalities offer start-up loans for first-time buyers: